Human Response to Positive Change: Know where you are on a curve. Learn how to cope with negative change and become more resilient.

 This article is part of our Change & Transformation blog series.
-In the previous blog article we talked about what counter actions can be applied in case negative or possibly threatening change is faced by yourself to help you moving forward easier and smoother or to help others through their transition.
+In the previous blog article, we talked about what counter actions can be applied in case possibly negative-perceived and threatening change is faced by yourself to help you move forward easier and smoother or to help others through their transition.

-Support to overcome positive Change and to influence for outcome
+Positive Change: Support is needed to thrive and to influence for positive outcomes

-1. They start out with an UNINFORMED OPTIMISM shortly after the promotion is announced: So you congratulate!
+- They start with an UNINFORMED OPTIMISM shortly after announcing the promotion: So you congratulate!

-2. Then UNINFORMED PESSIMISM starts creeping in (fear of unknown): Legitimize these feelings as there is a real danger of withdrawal!!
-You can say: “It is natural that you become afraid of something that is ahead of you and it is unknown.
+- Then UNINFORMED PESSIMISM starts creeping in (fear of the unknown): Legitimize these feelings as there is a real danger of withdrawal!!
+You can say: “It is natural that you become afraid of something ahead of you, and it is unknown.
 It will pass as you go through the process of change.”

-4. …and soon after INFORMED OPTIMISM is on the rise: Reiterate acknowledgement as “following through” is important.
+- … soon after, INFORMED OPTIMISM is rising: Reiterate acknowledgement as “following through” is essential.
 “I am happy for you.
 Go for it.
 You will be great in this new role.”

 - People can withdraw themselves even from positive change – especially if these are growth & personal development opportunities.

 - Know the positive Change Curve!
 Know the negative Change Curve!
-Identify the phase and the needs – and know how to support!
+Identify the phase and the needs – and know how to support them!

-- If you feel stuck in your own change transition, coaching can help you to reflect and to make the change happen!
+- If you feel stuck in your change transition, coaching can help you reflect and make the change happen!

 - If you help others in their change process: Know how to build trust, clarity and confidence!
 This is key if you want to support the transition.

-- Our MY NU WAYS!
-Programs are designed to help you.
-They coach you through change, but they also enable you to build the communication and coaching skills, resilience, influence and mindset you need in order to thrive and prosper in this ever changing world and become a change agent to help others!
+- Our Online Coaching Programs are designed to help you.
+They coach you through change and enable you to build the communication and coaching skills, resilience, influence and mindset you need to thrive and prosper in this ever-changing world!

 - Don’t be a stranger!
 Get in touch with us if you need more information!
-We will be exited to chat with you!
+We will be excited to chat with you!